aleksandarsusnjar/aleksandarsusnjar.github.io/_posts/2023-10-25-myths-in-agile.md

 # Next...

 Continue to my post about [roadmaps](roadmap) to see what agile yet long-term planning looks like vs how it is often done.

+For insights on how (not) to measure team performance, please check out my post [*The Metrics Maze: Uncovering the Dark Side of KPIs*](kpi).